nkaz001/hftbacktest/ROADMAP.md

 * [X] Market making with alpha from the perspectives of statistical arbitrage and optimal execution.
 * [X] Queue-position-based market making for large-tick assets.
 * [X] Update the existing examples to align with version 2.0.0.
+* [ ] Example Gymnasium implementation using hftbacktest.